 It might be a less impactful story when the Word of God whispers softly along His steady path.
 We can almost forget the hidden deadly flood that washed over the screaming head of billions of tiny Christians throughout the history of God’s people.
 Generations silently stolen from the shadowy arms of the Deceiver, planted firmly on the Word’s path of eternal life, years before tiny mouths could ever speak.

-Even though I am made sick by the shocking realization of my own sin, quietly terrified that the judgement of the angry jealous God was meant for me, I know my story is the story of God’s whisper - not nearly juicy enough to attract a sympathetic following.
+Even though I am made sick by the shocking realization of my own sin, quietly terrified that the judgment of the angry jealous God was meant for me, I know my story is the story of God’s whisper - not nearly juicy enough to attract a sympathetic following.
 Yet, God provides a comforting flicker of an incredible feast to come, given to me, to taste and chew every ordinary Sunday morning – a refreshing Light of forgiveness that appears as mundane as brushing your teeth.
 I am covered in underserved salvation, but just as a regular mom.
 My journey is much more common than those impressive and unique journeys sure to bring the honor due to that Light.

 Has my path has been enlightened enough?
 I question if there is something more impactful and glorious that should happen during this walk of faith.
 Is the personal, extraordinary, stand-out story a benchmark of true, authentic faith?
 Should I still be looking for my mountain-top moment?
 Is my non-impressive faith walk worthy of such an awesome and excellent God?